 The American Society of Anesthesiologists physical status classification (ASA) is a six-category physical status evaluation system developed in 1941 and it has remained virtually unchanged(26).
 The ASA grade was included in the Swedish Hip Arthroplasty Register (SHAR) in 2008 which is why our study period begins that year.
 The ASA grade is easily assessed in a clinical setting.

-The Charnley Classification is also easily assessed in a clinical setting.
-It was introduced in 1972, it is wildly used, and it has been registered in the SHAR since the beginning.
-It is not strictly a comorbidity measure but stratifies patients into categories defined by walking ability.
-(27, 28)

 Statistics

 We adhered to the guidelines on statistical analyses of register data.(27, 28) Means, medians and ranges were used to describe continuous data.
 95% confidence intervals (CI) described estimation uncertainty.
 Categorical data were investigated by cross-tabulation and the Chi-square test.
 The Kaplan-Meier method was used to calculate unadjusted cumulative survival.
 In order to calculate crude and adjusted odds ratios (OR) with CI logistic regression models were fitted.
 Continuous variables were kept continuous when possible in order to strengthen the statistical analyses.(29)